gowtham120/sensor_fusion_pkg/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

-A ROS2 package for fusing IMU and depth sensor data to estimate vertical velocity and publish it as a ROS2 topic at 200Hz.
+A ROS2 package for fusing IMU and depth sensor data to estimate vertical velocity and publishes at 200Hz.

 ---